 What causes church splits?
 How can healing occur after a church split?Church splits, or the division of a church into two or more churches, can have many causes.
-Much hurt often occurs during a church split, leading to the need for healing among those involved.
+Church splits are often painful, leading to the need for healing among those involved.

 First Corinthians 12 discusses the importance of the church as a body.
 Together, each person has a part to work together toward the unity and growth of the church.
 When each person chooses to get involved and help, the power of the church increases and healing can occur to help change the church and the lives of its people.